-- (1) If a court makes an intervention order, the clerk of the court must give a copy of the order to the stated approved provider mentioned in section 69(3)(a). - (2) The approved provider must assess the respondent's suitability to participate in an approved intervention program or counselling taking into consideration the following- - (a) the respondent's character, personal history and language skills; - (b) any disabilities, psychiatric or psychological conditions, or alcohol or drug problems, of the respondent;
+- (1) If a court makes an intervention order, the clerk of the court must give a copy of the order to the stated approved provider mentioned in section 69(3)(a). - (2) The approved provider must assess the respondent's suitability to participate in an approved intervention program or counselling taking into consideration the following- - (a) the respondent's character and personal history; - (b) the respondent's language skills;

-- (c) the effect of the matters mentioned in paragraph (a) or(b) on the respondent's ability to participate in group counselling; - (d) any other relevant matters. - (3) If the approved provider considers that the respondent is suitable to participate in an approved intervention program or counselling, the approved provider must give the court a notice in the approved form stating- - (a) that the respondent is suitable to participate in the program or counselling; and - (b) the date when the respondent will start attending the program or counselling; and - (c) the name of the approved provider who will provide the program or counselling; and - (d) the estimated period of time within which the respondent is likely to complete the program or counselling. - (4) If the approved provider considers that the respondent is not suitable to participate in an approved intervention program or counselling, the approved provider must give the court, and the police commissioner, a notice in the approved form stating that the respondent is not suitable to participate in an approved intervention program or counselling.
+- (c) the respondent's cultural background, including whether the respondent identifies as an Aboriginal or Torres Strait Islander person; - (d) any disabilities, psychiatric or psychological conditions of the respondent; - (e) any alcohol or drug problems of the respondent; - (f) the effect of the matters mentioned in paragraph (a) to(e) on the respondent's ability to participate in an approved intervention program or counselling; - (g) whether there is an approved intervention program or counselling that is available and suitable, including culturally appropriate, for the respondent; - (h) whether and, if so, how the respondent's participation in the approved intervention program or counselling could affect the safety, protection or wellbeing of the aggrieved or a named person in the domestic violence order or of someone else; - (i) any other relevant matters. - (3) If the approved provider considers that the respondent is suitable to participate in an approved intervention program or counselling, the approved provider must give the court a notice in the approved form stating- - (a) that the respondent is suitable to participate in the program or counselling; and - (b) the date when the respondent will start attending the program or counselling; and - (c) the name of the approved provider who will provide the program or counselling; and - (d) the estimated period of time within which the respondent is likely to complete the program or counselling. - (4) If the approved provider considers that the respondent is not suitable to participate in an approved intervention program or counselling, the approved provider must give the court, and the police commissioner, a notice in the approved form stating that the respondent is not suitable to participate in an approved intervention program or counselling.